LanesG/ansible/README.md

 It is recommended practice to define inventory variables using `host_vars` and `group_vars` directories, and not to define them directly in the inventory file or files.
 Host variables take precedence over group variables, but variables defined by a playbook take precedence over both.

+The `include_vars` module is one more way to set variables in a playbook from an external file.
+It overrides any values set through the methods above.

 When a variable is used as the first element to start a value, quotes are mandatory:
 ```
   with_items: